thepika206/play-blackjack/README.md

 - Aces may count as 1 or 11, facecards count as 10
 - [Includes mobile layout](#mobile-game)
 - Includes betting options
+- 6 Deck boot
+- 3 to 2 payout for natural 21
+- Double down action

 # Background
-- This was my individual project created at General Assembly
+- This was my individual project created at General Assembly, post graduation I continued to improve it.

 # Technologies Used